49 Best Things to Do in Austin

 3. Virtual Classes or Tastings

 You don’t have to leave the house if you’re looking for things to do in Austin.
 Virtual experiences are perfect for those who have mobility issues or simply want to take a break from big city life.
-Online mixology classes will teach you how to mix eclectic craft cocktails, or you can opt for virtual whiskey tastings or virtual wine tastings led by world-class sommeliers and scotch stewards.
-If you don’t drink alcohol, try spicing up your morning joe with tips and tricks from online coffee classes.
+Online mixology classes will teach you how to mix eclectic craft cocktails, or you can opt for a virtual wine tasting led by world-class sommeliers.

 4. Try a Bloody Mary at Casino El Camino